 - i.
 The registration fee shall be decided by the ISA Executive Committee and is applicable to all participating members of the team excluding judges.
 The registration fee is to be paid to the ISA by each Member Nation as and when directed by the ISA Executive Committee.
 A surfer competing in more than one division is required to pay the registration fee for each division entered.
 Late submission of registration fees may attract a penalty to be decided upon by the ISA Executive Committee. - ii.
 The current ISA fee structure is as follows: - a.
-Teams will pay USD \$225.00 per registrant if fees are received by the ISA Office up to 3 weeks prior to on-site registration. - b.
-Teams will pay USD \$250 per registrant if fees are received within 3 week prior to on-site registration. - c.
-Teams will pay USD \$300 per registrant if fees are received during on-site registration. - d.
-Pre-Paid Teams will pay an additional USD \$25 per registrant even if registration fees are paid in advance if proper documentation is not submitted to the ISA prior to the FINAL day of registration.
-Documentation includes but is not limited to passports (originals and copies), indemnity forms, codes of conduct and TUEs.
+USD \$250: Three (3) months from the start of the World Championship, unless otherwise announced by the ISA, up until one (1) month from the start of the ISA World Championship - b.
+USD \$300: One (1) month from the start of World Championship to the closing of registration.
+Registration will close one (1) week prior to the start of on-site check-in, as defined by the ISA.
+The final deadline for payment to be received by the ISA is midnight one (1) weeks prior to the start of on-site check-in.